Protect yourself from tech support scams

 How can I protect myself from tech support scams?

-When a scammer asks for access or information
+When someone asks for access or information

 If scammers call your phone

-If scammers send you an email
+If scammers send you an email or text

 I gave personal information to a scammer…

-First of all, don’t be the slightest bit embarrassed, as it could have happened to genuinely anyone.
+First of all, don’t be the slightest bit embarrassed, as it could have happened to anyone.
 And the worst thing you can do is stay silent, as you can help prevent this from happening to others.

-First, stop all communication: Cease all contact with the scammer immediately.
+Cease all contact with the scammer immediately.
 Do not engage further or respond to any messages or calls from them.

-Report the scam: Report the incident to your local law enforcement agency or the cybercrime unit in your country.
+Report the incident to your local law enforcement agency or the cybercrime unit in your country.
 Provide them with all the information you have about the scammer and the communication you had with them.

-Additionally, notify your bank and credit card companies: Remember, if you shared any financial information, contact your bank and credit card companies right away.
+Remember, if you shared any financial information, contact your bank and credit card companies right away.
 Inform them about the potential scam and ask for advice on how to secure your accounts.

 One of the best password managers out there is NordPass.
 It is secure, user-friendly, and uses zero-knowledge architecture with military-grade XChaCha20 encryption to protect your data.
 NordPass works across Windows, macOS, Linux, Android, iOS, and major browsers and includes features like: